-WAT (Duration 20 minutes) about 300 words 30 lines, total time for both exercises was 30 minutes (This requires good time-management/space management as no extra sheets are given) followed by 2 group interviews (GI1).There was an elimination post this process and the selected candidates went through a slightly more stressful and detailed group interview (GI2).
-Both GIs had 4-7 candidates with mostly 3-4 panelists, and lasted 30-45 minutes.
+A psychometric test followed by WAT (Duration 20 minutes) about 300 words, total time for both exercises was 30 minutes (This requires good time management/space management as no extra sheets are given) followed by group interview (GI1).There was an elimination post this process and the selected candidates went through a slightly more stressful and detailed group interview (GI2).
+Both GIs had 4-7 candidates with mostly 2 panelists, and lasted 30-45 minutes.
 At times, GDs or on the spot exercises (sell a pen to the panel) were conducted within the GIs.

 For any WAT Topic, students had to tick one of two boxes- “For” or “Against” and then start writing appropriately.

 Extempore for 1 minute (10 seconds to think) followed by Personal Interview(PI) for about 8-10 minutes with 3-4 Panelists.

 The Team explains the extempore process before giving the topic.
 Topic is given anywhere in the interview and not just at the start.
 Follow-up questions were asked during PI based on Extempore content.

 WAT for 15 minutes (Word Limit: 150 words, Time: 15 Mins) followed by Group Discussion (GD) for 15 minutes with about 10 participants followed by a Personal Interview (PI) with 2 panelists for 10-15 minutes.